dreamRs/shinylogs/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Re-submission to adress the following problems:
+* Re-submission to replace \dontrun examples with executable ones.
-  - LICENSE : remove the file and the reference in the DESCRIPTION
+  Except for RDS one to avoid :
-  - examples : all exported functions have examples
+   - WARNING: Added dependency on R >= 3.5.0 because serialized objects in  serialize/load version 3 cannot be read in older versions of R.
-  - do not write by default or in the user's home filespace
+  Thanks!
+Victor